codeXdanyal/cissp-notes/Domain-1_Security-Risk-Management/Domain-1_Security-Risk-Management.md

 ### Key Takeaway:
 Threat modeling is a structured way to think like an attacker to protect systems proactively.
 Using methodologies like STRIDE, PASTA, and OCTAVE helps organizations identify risks early, prioritize defenses, and strengthen overall security posture.

+#
+### 1.11 Apply Supply Chain Risk Management (SCRM) Concepts
+### What It Means:
+Supply Chain Risk Management (SCRM) is about identifying and managing risks that come from external suppliers, vendors, and service providers.
+Organizations rely on third parties for products, software, and services, and any compromise in the supply chain can affect security, reliability, and trust.

+### Risks in the Supply Chain:
+Products or services from suppliers can be vulnerable to tampering, counterfeits, or malicious implants.
+Even software components may contain hidden vulnerabilities that could compromise the organization.

+<mark>**Example:**</mark> A company purchasing network devices from a third-party vendor could unknowingly receive equipment with pre-installed malware or counterfeit parts that fail early.

+### Risk Mitigations:
+To reduce supply chain risks, organizations can implement several strategies:
+#### 1. Third-Party Assessment and Monitoring:
+Regularly evaluate suppliers to ensure they meet security and quality standards.
+Continuous monitoring helps detect changes or risks over time.

+<mark>**Example:**</mark> Conducting security audits on a cloud service provider before and during the contract period.

+#### 2. Minimum Security Requirements:
+Set clear security expectations for suppliers, including secure development practices and data protection standards.

+<mark>**Example:**</mark> Requiring that all software delivered by vendors be free of known vulnerabilities and follow secure coding practices.

+#### 3. Service Level Requirements (SLRs):
+Define performance and security expectations in contracts to ensure suppliers meet organizational needs.

+<mark>**Example:**</mark> A cloud storage provider may have an SLR guaranteeing 99.9% uptime and timely patching of security vulnerabilities.

+#### 4. Silicon Root of Trust and Physically Unclonable Function (PUF):
+These are hardware-based security measures that verify device authenticity and prevent tampering.

+<mark>**Example:**</mark> A secure chip in a server ensures that only trusted firmware can run, reducing risk from counterfeit components.

+#### 5. Software Bill of Materials (SBOM):
+A list of all software components used in a product.
+This transparency helps organizations identify vulnerabilities and manage risk.

+<mark>**Example:**</mark> Reviewing an SBOM before deploying a third-party application to ensure it doesn’t include outdated or insecure libraries.

+### Key Takeaway:
+SCRM ensures that external suppliers and third-party products do not introduce security risks.
+By assessing suppliers, defining security requirements, monitoring compliance, and using hardware and software verification techniques, organizations can maintain a trustworthy and secure supply chain.

+##
+### 1.12 Establish and Maintain a Security Awareness, Education, and Training Program
+### What It Means:
+Security awareness, education, and training programs are designed to teach employees how to recognize and respond to security threats.
+Humans are often the weakest link in cybersecurity, so educating staff reduces mistakes, prevents breaches, and fosters a culture of security.

+### Methods and Techniques:
+Social Engineering:
+Teaching employees to recognize attempts to manipulate them into revealing confidential information.

+<mark>**Example:**</mark> Training staff to spot phishing emails that ask for login credentials or personal information.

+#### 1. Phishing Simulations:
+Running controlled phishing exercises to test employee awareness and response.

+<mark>**Example:**</mark> Sending fake phishing emails to employees and providing feedback when someone clicks a suspicious link.

+#### 2. Security Champions:
+Identifying motivated employees in different teams who advocate for security best practices and mentor peers.

+<mark>**Example:**</mark> A developer in the IT team promotes secure coding practices and helps colleagues understand risks.

+#### 3. Gamification:
+Using interactive games or challenges to make learning about security fun and engaging.

+<mark>**Example:**</mark> Quizzes or reward-based challenges on password management and safe browsing practices.

+#### 4. Periodic Content Reviews:
+Security threats evolve, so training programs must stay updated with emerging technologies and trends, like cryptocurrency security, AI vulnerabilities, or blockchain risks.

+<mark>**Example:**</mark> Updating modules to cover risks in cryptocurrency transactions or AI-powered phishing attacks.

+#### 5. Program Effectiveness Evaluation:
+Organizations must measure the impact of training programs to ensure they are improving employee behavior and reducing risks.

+<mark>**Example:**</mark> Tracking the percentage of employees who successfully identify phishing simulations or monitoring incident reports before and after training.

+### Key Takeaway:
+A strong security awareness, education, and training program empowers employees to act as the first line of defense.
+Using a mix of teaching methods, staying current with emerging threats, and evaluating program effectiveness ensures that the workforce remains vigilant and security-conscious.

+#